Digital-Bastelbude/iwheb-auth/LOGIN-FLOW.md

 *Note: Email must be Base64 URL-safe encoded (no padding)*

 **Process:**
+1. API key is validated
-1. Email is Base64-decoded
+2. Email is Base64-decoded
-2. System checks in Webling if user with this email exists
+3. System checks in Webling if user with this email exists
-3. If user found:
+4. If user found:
    - Webling User-ID is encrypted (UidEncryptor) → Token
    - Token is checked: does user exist in DB?
      - **No**: New user is created (`createUser`)
-   - Session is started (`createSession`), which generates a new 6-digit code
+   - Session is started (`createSession` with API key), which generates a new 6-digit code
+   - Session is bound to the API key used for creation
-4. If user NOT found: HTTP 404
+5. If user NOT found: HTTP 404

 **Response (Success):**
 ```json